 Close inspection of the dead iPhone 4s revealed corrosion around the battery connector and swelling of the battery.
 A replacement battery fixed one of the dead iPhone 4s.
 The second dead iPhone 4 was at least able to sync once it got a new battery, but never fully revived.

-So, is the iPhone or the Samsung Galaxy better in water?
+So, does the iPhone or the Samsung Galaxy have better water resistance?